 4. Leave room for their mark

-In the midst of decluttering, organizing, and storing try and leave room for your future foster child to leave their own mark.
+In the midst of decluttering, organizing, and storing try and leave room for your future child in foster care to leave their own mark.
 Make them a cozy reading nook or get out a basket just for their favorite toys.
 Leaving spares for your foster child to fill in themselves helps to ease the transition during this consuming and sometimes difficult time.

 Below we’ve listed detailed resources that can help with specific house preparation tasks: